MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -ShowPeoplePickerSuggestionsForGuestUsers $true
 ```

-This example enable the option to search for existing guest users at Tenant Level.
+This example enables the option to search for existing guest users at Tenant Level.

 ## PARAMETERS